 Connector ports include full-size HDMI, microphone and headphone sockets, and USB-C. There’s a 2.5mm remote release port on the handgrip, too.
 Image: Andy Westlake

-Videographers are well served too, with the X-H2 offering 8K output at 30fps, 4K at 60fps, or Full HD at 240 fps, all in 10-bit 4:2:2 colour.
+Videographers are well served too.
+The X-H2 offers 8K output at 30fps, 4K at 60fps, or Full HD at 240 fps, all in 10-bit 4:2:2 colour.
 ProRes recording is supported internally, while either ProRes or BlackMagic raw can be output over HDMI.
-The camera is said to offer up to 12+ stops of dynamic range (DR) with F-Log, and up to 13+ stops of DR with F-Log2, 1 stop less than the Fujifilm X-H2S.
+The camera is said to offer up to 12+ stops of dynamic range (DR) with F-Log, and up to 13+ stops of DR with F-Log2; 1 stop less than the Fujifilm X-H2S.

 Microphone, headphone and full-size HDMI ports are all on board.
 There’s no hard limit to the recording time, with Fujifilm promising 160 minutes continuous 8K30P at 25 °C

-Fujifilm’s now infamous Film Simulation modes are on board for in-camera colour processing, providing an array of pleasing looks.
+Fujifilm’s renowned Film Simulation modes are on board for in-camera colour processing, providing an array of pleasing looks.
 These range from the Velvia mode that’s a favourite for landscapes, through to the more muted ProNeg options that are ideal for portraits.
 Meanwhile monochrome fans will appreciate the Acros mode.
-The camera has also included the option to output processed files as HEIF rather than JPEG, which promises the extra flexibility of 10-bit colour but enjoys limited software support currently.
+The camera also includes the option to output processed files as HEIF rather than JPEG, which promises the extra flexibility of 10-bit colour; but currently enjoys limited software support.

 When it comes to connectivity, Bluetooth and Wi-Fi are both built in.
 As usual, you can connect the camera to your phone and transfer images across for further editing or sharing.
 You can also use your phone as a remote control, complete with a live view feed and the ability to change most shooting settings.
 There’s also a simple shutter release option via Bluetooth, which is really useful, yet surprisingly still relatively uncommon.

 The X-H2 is, as expected, compatible with all the same accessories as the X-H2S.
-This includes the FAN-001 cooling fan that facilitates extended video recording in warm conditions, and the VG-XH vertical grip, which adds a duplicate set of controls for portrait-format shooting, while housing two extra batteries for extended shooting times.
+This includes the FAN-001 cooling fan that facilitates extended video recording in warm conditions, and the VG-XH vertical grip, which adds a duplicate set of controls for portrait-format shooting, and houses two extra batteries for extended shooting times.

 Fujifilm has also now officially introduced the FT-XH File Transmitter Grip, which adds an array of pro-spec connectivity options.
 This includes high-speed 150Mbps Wi-Fi, an Ethernet port, and a USB-C port for smartphone tethering.
-It’s due in the middle of October for £999.
+It’s priced at $999 / £949.

 Fujifilm X-H2: Design and handling

 In terms of its physical design, the X-H2 is identical to its faster twin the X-H2S, with the most visible difference being the ‘S’ emblazoned on the front of the latter.
-This is no bad thing, as I found the X-H2S handled extremely well when I reviewed it in July.
+This is no bad thing, as I found the X-H2S handled extremely well when I reviewed it.

 The X-H2 has exactly the same top controls as its ‘S’ sibling, including an exposure mode dial and status panel.
 Image: Andy Westlake